slachiewicz/kafka_schema_registry_terraform_provider/README.md

 ## `schemaregistry_config` resource configuration
 - `subject` (string, required): The name of the subject to be created.
-- `config` (string, required): The schema of the subject that has to be created.
+- `config` (string, required): The configuration of the subject that has to be created.

 &nbsp;